code-423n4/2022-10-blur-findings/data/cryptonue-Q.md

 # Modifier is not necessary to be implemented if their usage is only once in the contract

-the `whenOpen()` modifier is being used once in the BlurExchange.sol contract, so it's best to flatten
+the `whenOpen()` modifier is being used once in the BlurExchange.sol contract, so it's best to write inline
 ```
 File: BlurExchange.sol
 35:     modifier whenOpen() {